Bribery and bureaucracy seen as winners if WTO deal dies

 Importers and exporters would be able to do much more paperwork in advance and online, and complete it in one go, without having to get stamps from consulates or worry about crossing endless checkpoints while transiting third countries.

 Beneficiaries of the deal would range from women carrying goods across African borders to container shipping giants such as A.P.
-Moller-Maersk (MAERSKb.CO) and express parcel firms such as DHL DHL.UL, FedEx (FDX.N) and UPS (UPS.N).
+Moller-Maersk and express parcel firms such as DHL, FedEx and UPS.

-“The trade facilitation deal is notable in that its impacts will be felt across the board, without favoring any specific industries or sectors,” Victor Fung, former chairman of global exporter Li & Fung Ltd (0494.HK) and honorary chairman of the International Chamber of Commerce, said in emailed comments.
+“The trade facilitation deal is notable in that its impacts will be felt across the board, without favouring any specific industries or sectors,” Victor Fung, former chairman of global exporter Li & Fung Ltd and honorary chairman of the International Chamber of Commerce, said in emailed comments.

 “All businesses, whether importing or exporting goods, will feel the benefits of harmonized customs procedures and standards, and more transparency in the process,” Fung said.